Georgian language

 Georgian (ქართული ენა, /ka/) is the most widely spoken Kartvelian language.
 It is the official language of Georgia and the native or primary language of 88% of its population.
 It also serves as the literary language or lingua franca for speakers of related languages.
-Its speakers today amount to approximately 3.8 million.
+Its speakers amount to approximately 3.8 million.
 Georgian is written with its own unique Georgian scripts, alphabetical systems of unclear origin.

-Georgian is most closely related to the Zan languages (Megrelian and Laz) and more distantly to Svan.
+Georgian is not related to any of the world's major language families found outside of Georgia.
+It is most closely connected to other regional languages of Georgia, such as Mingrelian and, more distantly, Svan.
 Georgian has various dialects, with standard Georgian based on the Kartlian dialect, and all dialects are mutually intelligible.
-The history of Georgian spans from Early Old Georgian in the 5th century, to Modern Georgian today.
+The history of Georgian spans from Early Old Georgian in the 5th century, to Modern Georgian.
 Its development as a written language began with the Christianization of Georgia in the 4th century.

 Georgian phonology features a rich consonant system, including aspirated, voiced, and ejective stops, affricates, and fricatives.
 Its vowel system consists of five vowels with varying realizations.
 Georgian prosody involves weak stress, with disagreements among linguists on its placement.
 The language's phonotactics include complex consonant clusters and harmonic clusters.
 The Mkhedruli script, dominant in modern usage, corresponds closely to Georgian phonemes and has no case distinction, though it employs a capital-like effect called Mtavruli for titles and inscriptions.
 Georgian is an agglutinative language with a complex verb structure that can include up to eight morphemes, exhibiting polypersonalism.
 The language has seven noun cases and employs a left-branching structure with adjectives preceding nouns and postpositions instead of prepositions.
 Georgian lacks grammatical gender and articles, with definite meanings established through context.
 Georgian's rich derivation system allows for extensive noun and verb formation from roots, with many words featuring initial consonant clusters.

-The Georgian writing system has evolved from ancient scripts to the current Mkhedruli, used for most purposes.
-The language has a robust grammatical framework with unique features such as syncope in morphophonology and a left-branching syntax.
-Georgian's vocabulary is highly derivational, allowing for diverse word formations, while its numeric system is vigesimal, based on 20, as opposed to a Base 10 (decimal) system.
+The Georgian writing system has evolved from ancient scripts into Mkhedruli, used for most purposes.
+The language has a robust grammatical framework with distinctive features such as syncope in morphophonology and a left-branching syntax.
+Georgian's vocabulary is highly derivational, allowing for diverse word formations, while its numeric system is vigesimal, based on 20, as opposed to a base 10 (decimal) system.

 Classification

 No claimed genetic links between the Kartvelian languages and any other language family in the world are accepted in mainstream linguistics.
-Among the Kartvelian languages, Georgian is most closely related to the so-called Zan languages (Megrelian and Laz); glottochronological studies indicate that it split from the latter approximately 2700 years ago.
-Svan is a more distant relative that split off much earlier, perhaps 4000 years ago.
+Among the Kartvelian languages, Georgian is most closely related to the so-called Zan languages (Mingrelian and Laz); glottochronological studies indicate that it split from the latter approximately 2,700 years ago.
+Svan is a more distant relative that split off much earlier, perhaps 4,000 years ago.